VL-CZ/code-size-counter/README.md

 This repository contains a simple command line script used for calculating total size (both kB and lines of code) of program's code.

+## Introduction
+The main goal of this program is to calculate total size of a source code.
+You need to specify the directory that contains the source code and file extension(s) of the source code files.
+You can set multiple file extensions
+(for example .html, .css and .js).
+The script then searches the directory for files with the given file extension.
+You can also exclude selected subdirectories from the search
+(this is especially useful for directories like `.venv`, `.git` and so on).
+The program typically prints:
+- number of files found
+- total number of lines in these files (newline at the end of the file isn't counted)
+- total size of these files in kB (rounded to 2 decimal places)

+See the usage section for further details.

 ## Requirements
 - Python version 3.
 If your `python` command points to older version, use `python3` instead.

 ## Usage
-The main functionality of this program is calculating the total size of a source code.
-You need to specify the directory that contains the source code and ...

-You can run this program directly from the command line, see the help message below.
+Below, you can see list of all possible arguments (you can also get the help by running `python code_size_counter.py -h`). `Directory` and `extension` are the only ones that are required.

 ```
 usage: code_size_counter.py [-h] -d DIRECTORY -e EXTENSION [EXTENSION ...] [-l] [-x EXCLUDE [EXCLUDE ...]] [-p {kb_size,lines,files}]